marketdesignresearch/CA-BNE/README.md

 ## Beta Notes

-There are a few thing missing from this beta release that will be added in the public release
+There are a few things missing from this beta release that will be added in the public release
 * A generic auction builder, where you only specify the auction topology in an abstract way, and an implementation of the required interfaces is automatically generated.
 * The full code used to run the experiments in our paper.
 * The scripts we used to distribute the running of the algorithm over our compute cluster.
 While this only runs on our hardware, it demonstrates how to implement a parallel version of the BNEAlgorithm class.